BenParisot/sprinklr-takehome/README.md

 2. Run `npm install` to install all app dependencies.
 3. Run `npm start` to run app locally in development mode.
 4. Open http://localhost:3000 to view the app.

-    *Note: Only valid U.S. zip codes are allowed.
-Entering an invalid zip code will cause an error in fetching the weather data and the page will not be displayed.*